-Accounts opened using OTP based e-KYC, in non-face-to-face mode, are subject to the following conditions:
+Accounts opened using Aadhaar OTP based e-KYC, in non-face-to-face mode, are subject to the following conditions:

-• There must be a specific consent from the customer for authentication through OTP.

-- The aggregate balance of all the deposit accounts of the customer shall not exceed rupees one lakh.
-In case, the balance exceeds the threshold, the account shall cease to be operational, till CDD as mentioned at (v) below is complete. - The aggregate of all credits in a financial year, in all the deposit accounts taken together, shall not exceed rupees two lakh. - As regards borrowal accounts, only term loans shall be sanctioned.
-The aggregate amount of term loans sanctioned shall not exceed rupees sixty thousand in a year. - Accounts, both deposit and borrowal, opened using OTP based e-KYC shall not be allowed for more than one year within which identification as per Section 16 is to be carried out. - If the CDD procedure as mentioned above is not completed within a year, in respect of deposit accounts, the same shall be closed immediately.
-In respect of borrowal accounts no further debits shall be allowed. - 21A declaration shall be obtained from the customer to the effect that no other account has been opened nor will be opened using OTP based KYC in non-face-to-face mode with any other RE.
-Further, while uploading KYC information to CKYCR, AAVAS shall clearly indicate that such accounts are opened using OTP based e-KYC and other REs shall not open accounts based on the KYC information of accounts opened with OTP based e-KYC procedure in non-face-to-face mode. - AAVAS shall have strict monitoring procedures including systems to generate alerts in case of any non-compliance/violation, to ensure compliance with the above mentioned conditions.
+- (a) There must be a specific consent from the customer for authentication through OTP. - (b) As a risk-mitigating measure for such accounts, Aavas shall ensure that transaction alerts, OTP, etc., are sent only to the mobile number of the customer registered with Aadhaar. - (c) The aggregate balance of all the deposit accounts of the customer shall not exceed rupees one lakh.
+In case, the balance exceeds the threshold, the account shall cease to be operational, till CDD as mentioned at (v) below is complete. - (d) The aggregate of all credits in a financial year, in all the deposit accounts taken together, shall not exceed rupees two lakh. - (e) As regards borrowal accounts, only term loans shall be sanctioned.
+The aggregate amount of term loans sanctioned shall not exceed rupees sixty thousand in a year. - (f) Accounts, both deposit and borrowal, opened using OTP based e-KYC shall not be allowed for more than one year within which identification as per Section 16 is to be carried out. - (g) If the CDD procedure as mentioned above is not completed within a year, in respect of deposit accounts, the same shall be closed immediately.
+In respect of borrowal accounts no further debits shall be allowed. - (h) 21A declaration shall be obtained from the customer to the effect that no other account has been opened nor will be opened using OTP based KYC in non-face-to-face mode with any other RE.
+Further, while uploading KYC information to CKYCR, AAVAS shall clearly indicate that such accounts are opened using OTP based e-KYC and other REs shall not open accounts based on the KYC information of accounts opened with OTP based e-KYC procedure in non-face-to-face mode. - (i) AAVAS shall have strict monitoring procedures including systems to generate alerts in case of any non-compliance/violation, to ensure compliance with the above mentioned conditions.